A Complete Comparison of the Famous Luxury Trains in India

 Maharajas’ Express is the world’s leading luxury train in the list and thus, it holds many ultra-modern amenities with individual temperature control and other facilities, which are impossible in the others.

-Golden Chariot is the only train, which covers many southern cities of the country.
+On the other hand, Golden Chariot is the only train, which covers many southern cities of the country.

 Palace on Wheels has two styles of accommodations namely the standard deluxe cabin and super deluxe room.
 The standard cabin has a twin bed with basic facilities and the super deluxe room has double beds with special bathroom features and others.
 The train has 14 carriages in total.